TLG was set up in response to the announcement of Your Party, aiming to

 Joining Trans Liberation Group

-activists and cis allies from across the British left who are
+activists and cis allies from across the British left who are committed

-political organisation; we are all united in the struggle for
+are all united in the struggle for trans liberation.
+The liberation of

-only be achieved through their active and equal participation in
+all marginalised people can only be achieved through their active and

-to these ends and agree to follow our member expectations.
+contribute to these ends and agree to follow our member expectations.

 Member expectations